khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### Clear and meaningful link text

 If a question doesn't make sense, use a clear and meaningful link text.
-Do not use vague text such as "More information" and always use a period.
+Do not use vague text such as "More information".
+Always use a period.
 Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description for screen reader users.

 - **Example:** Before reviewing a MR, review the [best practices](#).